emarsden/dash-mpd-cli/doc/src/container.md

 ## Increased security with gVisor

-On Linux/AMD64, it’s also possible to run the container using the [gVisor](https://gvisor.dev/) container runtime runsc, which uses specially-designed sandboxing techniques to improve security (strong isolation, protection against privilege escalation).
+On Linux/AMD64, it’s also possible to run the container using the [gVisor](https://gvisor.dev/) container runtime runsc, which uses specially-designed sandboxing techniques to further improve security (strong isolation, protection against privilege escalation).
 This requires installation of runsc and running as root (runsc doesn’t currently support rootless operation).